 Because of these regulations, most wine could be considered “clean.”
 Clean is a marketing buzzword that helps wine capture a part of the 52 billion dollar wellness industry.

 The first certification category is organic.
-Organically grown grapes come from vineyards that follow standards set by the National Organic Program (NOP).
+According to Jordan, organically grown grapes come from vineyards that follow standards set by the National Organic Program.
 Producers can only apply National Organic program materials to their grapes.
-Wines that use grapes from these vineyards usually have the words “made with organically grown grapes” on the label.
+Wines that use grapes from these vineyards usually have the words “made with organically-grown grapes” on the label.

-For a wine to have the word “organic” on the label, it must also free of sulfites.
+For a wine to have the word “organic” on the label, it must also be free of sulfites.
 Sulfites are a naturally occurring microbial stabilizer in wine.
-Some people believe that sulfites cause common adverse reactions to wine, such as headaches, a red, flushed face, or insomnia.
+Some people believe that sulfites cause common adverse reactions to wine, such as headaches, a red, flushed face, or insomnia.”

 Lastly, we have sustainable wine certifications.
-Of the three types, sustainable winemaking is the most holistic option.
-It focuses on energy efficiency and water conservation.
+Of the three types, sustainable winemaking is the most holistic option that factors in numerous planet-benefiting approaches.

 There are lots of certifications for sustainable wines, and most of them are regional.
 SIP Certified and Certified Green (the Lodi Rules) are two California-based certifications for sustainable wines, while Salmon-Safe and LIVE certify wines from the Pacific Northwest.

 Another California-based certification for sustainable wines is the Certified California Sustainable Winegrowing label.
-Allison Jordan, the Executive Director of the California Sustainable Winegrowing Alliance, says that the certification measures “everything, again, from soil management, energy, and water use efficiency, neighbors and community, [to] sustainable purchasing.”
+Jordan says the certification measures “everything from soil management, energy, and water use efficiency” to “neighbors and community, and sustainable purchasing.”

-Regardless of what certification is on the bottle, you should know that it wasn’t easy for the winegrower or winemaker to receive it.
+Regardless of which certification is on the bottle, you should know that it wasn’t easy for the winegrower or winemaker to receive it.
 Certification processes are usually very stringent and require an annual third-party audit.
-That’s why it is so expensive to get these certifications!
+That’s why it is so expensive to get these certifications.